leiless/quicklook_plugin/README.md

 ### Optional variables

-You may alternatively specify following variables
+You may alternatively specify following variables(default value will be used if not specified)

 ```
+# Plugin bundle identifier
+PLUGIN_BID

 # Supported architectures
 ARCHFLAGS